What is a 4th generation HIV test?

 4th generation tests are accurate 3-4 weeks after exposure, because this is when the p24 antigen becomes high enough to measure.
 Everyone makes antibodies at slightly different rates so to make sure the tests are accurate they air on the side of caution and say you should get the tests done at 28 days.

 A negative result at 28 days is good news but it is not conclusive.
-UK guidelines (BASHH) say that an early negative result at 28 days needs to be confirmed with a second test 90 days after the exposure.
+However, UK guidelines (BASHH, 2014) say that an early negative result at 28 days it good enough for most people (and situations),